th0th/th0ths-quotes/readme.txt

 = 0.4 =
 * Empty form sends in management pages are now handled.
 * Import/Export feature is added.

+= 0.5 =
+* Shortcode support is added.
+* Some general styling has been done.

 == More ==